offlinezer0/Quillan-v4.2-repo/Media Template/X profile deep dive template.md

 🧠 What this really is.
 💀 What they’re hiding.
 🔥 What could make them unstoppable.
+💯 What is your favorite thing from user project
+💪 Whats the biggest mind blown moment
 💬 One sentence that defines their arc.

 Use emotional precision, not cruelty—surgical truth with sparks still on the blade.

+6. 🎮 Custom Rpg Charachter (based off X @user)
+Provide a full Rpg charachter with stats, name, race, archetype, weapons, ect.
+- build charachter name for user model
+- build charachter appearance for user model
+- build attire for charachter
+- map user personality and styling to charachter tone and personality (aim for as close to 1:1as possible)
+- charachter archetype and why
+- description of charachter and the scene

 ---